This strawberry Swiss roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.

-Cake roll, Swiss roll or roulade?
+Cake roll, Swiss roll, or roulade?

-They are all more or less the same thing, the main difference being that a cake roll or a Swiss roll always consist of cake filled with something sweet, while a roulade can be either sweet or savory.
+They are all more or less the same thing, the main difference being that a cake roll or a Swiss roll always consists of cake filled with something sweet, while a roulade can be either sweet or savory.
 A roulade can also be made of meat, for instance, these German beef roulades.

 Swiss rolls or cake rolls are super popular in Germany, there are hundreds of versions of a cake roll.
 What they all have in common is a simple sponge cake base, but when it comes to the filling, there really are no limits.

-- Cream cheese and heavy cream.
+- Dairy: Cream cheese and heavy cream.

 Tips for making a good sponge

 - Preheat the oven and prepare the baking tray before you start making the sponge.
-Mixing the ingredients will be quick, and you don’t want to have the batter waiting while your oven reaches the right temperature, the sponge should be placed in the hot oven as soon as you mix it.
+Mixing the ingredients will be quick, and you don't want to have the batter waiting while your oven reaches the proper temperature, the sponge should be placed in the hot oven as soon as you mix it.

-- A sponge’s main characteristic is that it is light and airy, that is why you have to separate the eggs and beat the egg whites very well.
+- Eggs: A sponge's main characteristic is that it is light and airy, that is why you have to separate the eggs and beat the egg whites very well.
 Make sure that the eggs are at room temperature.

 How to make the cream filling?

-- Mix the cream cheese, sugar and vanilla until nice and creamy.
+- Mix the cream cheese, sugar, and vanilla until nice and creamy.

 - Slowly start pouring in the heavy cream while beating all the time.

 - Beat for about 1 minute, then sprinkle 2 tablespoons of cornstarch over the mixture.